-Three Audit Committee meetings were held during the year ended 31 December 2022 and the attendance of the members of the Audit Committee has been set out in the paragraph headed "Board Meetings and General Meeting" of this Corporate Governance Report.
+Two Audit Committee meetings were held during the year ended 31 December 2023 and the attendance of the members of the Audit Committee has been set out in the paragraph headed "Board Meetings and General Meeting" of this Corporate Governance Report.

-The work performed by the Audit Committee during the year ended 31 December 2022 was summarized as follows:
+The work performed by the Audit Committee during the year ended 31 December 2023 was summarized as follows:

-- (a) reviewed the Group's annual audited financial statements for the year ended 31 December 2021, and reviewed the unaudited interim financial statements for the six months ended 30 June 2022 including the accounting principles and accounting standards adopted with recommendations made to the Board for approval; - (b) reviewed the changes in accounting standards and assessed their potential impacts on the Group's financial statements; - (c) reviewed the Group's internal control system and related matters; and - (d) considered and made recommendations on the re-appointment of the independent auditor of the Group, and the terms of engagement.
+- (a) reviewed the Group's annual audited financial statements for the year ended 31 December 2022, and reviewed the unaudited interim financial statements for the six months ended 30 June 2023 including the accounting principles and accounting standards adopted with recommendations made to the Board for approval; - (b) reviewed the changes in accounting standards and assessed their potential impacts on the Group's financial statements; - (c) reviewed the Group's internal control system and related matters; - (d) considered and made recommendations on the re-appointment of the independent auditor of the Group, and the terms of engagement; - (e) considered the amendments to the Company's whistleblowing policy and made recommendations to the Board; - (f) reviewed the Company's practices on corporate governance and the Company's compliance with the CG Code and disclosure in the Corporate Governance Report of the Company; and - (g) reviewed the training and continuous professional development of Directors and senior management of the Company.

-The Audit Committee has reviewed the consolidated financial statements of the Group for the year ended 31 December 2022 and is of the opinion that such consolidated financial statements complied with the applicable accounting standards, the Listing Rules, other applicable legal requirements and that adequate disclosures have been made.
+The Audit Committee has reviewed the consolidated financial statements of the Group for the year ended 31 December 2023 and is of the opinion that such consolidated financial statements complied with the applicable accounting standards, the Listing Rules, other applicable legal requirements and that adequate disclosures have been made.